Inflatable Rescue Boat (IRB) Drivers Camp

 The IRB Drivers Certificate is one of the most sought after and difficult awards offered in the surf lifesaving pathway.
 It is essential in providing quick and effective water safety at the numerable events and camps run by the club throughout the year.
 The award is also a necessary requirement for our patrols to operate by Life Saving Victoria’s standards.
 But finally it is a fantastic award to have attained when applying beyond the club for a Gold Medallion or Lifeguarding position.

-If you have ever considered becoming a patrol captain or a lifeguard, and feel you have what it takes to battle Portsea’s notorious surf in an Inflatable Rescue Boat, consider applying for Portsea’s IRB Drivers Camp in 2019.
+If you have ever considered becoming a patrol captain or a lifeguard, and feel you have what it takes to battle Portsea’s notorious surf in an Inflatable Rescue Boat, consider applying for Portsea’s IRB Drivers Camp.

 What is the IRB Drivers Camp?

-The IRB Drivers Camp will be run for the first time in 2019, utilising Portsea’s brand-new clubhouse and using equipment that has been stored away during the rebuild process.
-The Camp is a four-day camp run in two parts, this is because driving an IRB can be physically demanding for a first time driver, and placing two days in two separate weeks allows the candidates to experience a larger range of surf and driving conditions (essential for becoming a well-rounded and confident driver).
+The IRB Drivers Camp will be ran for the first time in 2019, utilising Portsea’s brand-new clubhouse and equipment that has been stored away during the rebuild process.
+The Camp is a four-day camp run in two parts.
+The camp is divided into two parts since driving an IRB can be physically demanding for a first time driver, and running the camp over two days in two separate weeks allows candidates to experience a larger range of surf and driving conditions, which is essential for becoming a well-rounded and confident IRB driver.

-There will be time put aside each day for mechanical and driver theory, scenario-based learning and also time to complete school or uni work for those who have exams.
+There will be time put aside each day for mechanical and driver theory as well as scenario-based learning.

 What does the camp entail?

 By the end of the IRB Drivers Camp, candidates will be able to

 - understand the roles and responsibilities of an IRB Driver